kubesail/kubesail-docs/docs/guides/pibox/rpiboot.md

 1. Connect a USB-C cable to the USB-C port on the backplane, and to your PC.
 1. Run `RPiBoot.exe` (Windows) or `sudo ./rpiboot` (Mac / Linux).
 This will turn your Pi's eMMC into a mass storage device, enabling your
 1. Open the Raspberry Pi Imager
-    - Select an OS (we do most testing on Ubuntu 21.04, 64-bit).
+    - Select an OS
+        - Download our latest OS image [from GitHub](https://github.com/kubesail/pibox-os/releases)
+        - Or, flash your own OS.
+We recommend starting with Raspberry Pi OS 64-bit
     - Choose `RPi-MSD- 0001` as your storage location.
     - Click `Write`.
 1. Flip the "Boot Mode" switch on the Carrier back to `normal`